-Donald Trump Did Not Think His Boy Scouts Speech Was Controversial
+Boy Scouts 'Unaware' of Call Trump Said He Received From Organization Praising Jamboree Speech

+President Donald Trump told the Wall Street Journal that after his controversial speech at the Boy Scouts National Jamboree in West Virginia, the head of the Boy Scouts called him and told him it was "the greatest speech that was ever made to them."
+But the organization told TIME they are unaware of any call from national leadership placed to the White House.

+“The Chief Scout Executive’s message to the Scouting community speaks for itself,” the organization said, referring to a July 27 statement from Michael Surbaugh, the Chief Scout Executive for the Boy Scouts of America, who apologized to anyone in the scouting community who could have been offended or alarmed by the political rhetoric in the speech.

-President Donald Trump did not, apparently, find his politicized speech to the Boy Scouts last month to be controversial, despite the fact that the head of the organization apologized for it.
+The President also told the paper he did not find his politicized speech to the Boy Scouts last month to be controversial, despite Surbaugh's apology.

 "They loved it," the President told the Wall Street Journal, according to a transcript of the interview obtained and published by Politico.
 In the transcript, the President is responding to claims from the paper's reporters that the reaction to his speech was "mixed."